Nexus-lang/nexus-lib/README.md

 ## Introduction

-Nexus is intended to be a smart, modern and powerful scripting language.
+Nexus is  a smart, modern and powerful scripting language.

 It was built for creating packages and extensions for [rust](https://www.rust-lang.org/) applications.